 However, if benefits and big checks are equally important to you, you can seek employment through an umbrella company.
 Technically, then, you’re an employee of the umbrella company and, thus, entitled to employee rights and benefits.
 These include, but are not limited to, sick pay, holiday pay and maternity leave.
 Moreover, umbrella companies that are trustworthy will also provide you with insurance while you’re working on your assignments at no extra cost.

 Templeton works with umbrella companies to support and protect our IT contractors in India.
-Learn more about our tech recruitment services in India.

 Ready for your next role?
 Find out How to Land Your First Tech Job

 Frequently Asked Questions: IT Contract Work in India

 1. How to get started as a tech contractor in India?

 No formal registration is required to be an IT contractor or to conduct any contractual work in India.
 However, you might need to show some documents to the company or the individual that has hired you (depending on the case) to perform a certain job, such as:

 - PAN (Personal Account Number) for taxes

 - Aadhaar number (issued by the UIDAI (“Authority”) to the residents of India after satisfying the verification process laid down by the Authority)

 - Certificates of educational qualifications and other credentials